yursha/howtos/angularjs.md

 # Concepts
 Scope behaviour can be called (with parameters) from expressions or event-handler directives.
 Expressions are re-evaluated when model changes.
 Event-handler directives are evaluated on events.

+There is a root scope and controller scopes.

 # Built-in directives
 - `ng-controller` - compiler creates new scope, binds it to DOM element and creates a new controller object (or calls just a function without `new`?).
 Every controller is a singleton if a corresponding object exists at all.